Sheep-y/Modnix/DESIGN_DOC.md

 2. Mod Loader, for parsing and loading mods.
 3. Main GUI, for setup, status check, and shortcuts.

-Only Windows is supported; I don't even know whether the Mac/Linux version is built in a "moddable" way.
+Only Windows (Epic) is supported; not even sure whether the other platforms are moddable.
 .Net Framework 4.5 is used, for best compatibility with Windows users.